lcroberts/CSC490Project/README.md

 # CSC 490 Project

+# Branch Hygine

+When developing please branch off of dev.
+You can checkout dev with `git checkout dev`, then branch with `git checkout -b my_branch_name`.
+You can then push your branch with `git push -u origin my_branch_name`, this will set it up so that the branch automatically tracks the appropriate remote branch.

 # Getting Started

 After cloning the repo the first thing you will want to do it copy `.env.example` to `.env`, you shouldn't have to do anything more with that for now.